 IPMS McKinstry primarily focuses on aircraft and ship models, but models of all types are welcome.
 We also welcome new members and guests at our meetings.
 “The Tick” publishes a monthly newsletter, which is now available online.

 The McKinstry chapter is named after Captain James McKinstry Jr. Capt.
-McKinstry was a founding member of IPMS.
+McKinstry was a charter member of IPMS-USA.
+Charter members were the first 102 members to join the new (at the time) organization.
+Capt.
+McKinstry was IPMS number 97.
 He was also an Air Force C-130 pilot, who was tragically killed in action in the Vietnam War.

 Captain James J. McKinstry, Jr.